liquid-labs/sdlcpilot-cli/README.md

 #### node not found

 If node is not installed, refer to the [node package install page](https://nodejs.org/en/download/package-manager/) ([MacOS](https://nodejs.org/en/download/package-manager/#macos) and [Windows](https://nodejs.org/en/download/package-manager/#windows-1)) for installation instructions for your particular platform / distribution.
+You can also [install `nvm`](https://github.com/nvm-sh/nvm), which provides support for installing user-global `npm` packages without root priveleges.

 If/once node is installed, [add the installation directory to your `PATH`](#update-your-path) (if not already done).
 For instance, if installing on MacOS with Homebrew, you would add `/opt/homebrew/bin` to the `PATH` var.